Peabody

 Our residents

-During the works Axis teams of Resident Liaison Officers (RLOs) held face to face meetings and hand delivered letters to keep residents up to date on our progress.
+The properties (both social and sheltered housing) are home to 92 residents who will see, as a result of our works, better insulation and reduced utility bills.
+During the works, Axis’ teams of Resident Liaison Officers (RLOs) held face-to-face meetings and hand delivered letters to keep residents up to date on our progress.
 We decanted and rehoused some residents for the duration of the works as we had to isolate their gas supply and were not able to reconnect it until the insulation works were complete.

 Planned repairs services